Fox's Book of Martyrs

 journey.
 Wishart, accompanied by some honest men, his friends, set forward; but

-by the way, he returned, which they wondering
+something particular striking his mind by the way, he returned, which they

-of God; I am assured there is treason.
+forbidden of God; I am assured there is treason.
 Let some of you go to yonder place, and tell me what you find."
 Which doing, they

 made the discovery; and hastily returning, they told Mr. Wishart; whereupon he